odroz/scala-assigments/A simple HTTP API.md

 No automated tests will be ran on our side, and attention will be given to choices made in terms of dependencies and code architecture.

+### Follow-up questions

+- Describe security concerns with the code you've provided.
+- Imagine your code quickly become extremely popular, and people is posting a massive amount of jobs per minute.
+What piece of architecture would you add?
+-